Global

 Description:

-• Save the analysis results into an ArtifactDB representation of a SingleCellExperiment.
+• Save the analysis results into a SingleCellExperiment using the takane format.
 This uses a language-agnostic format mostly based on HDF5 and JSON, which can be read into a variety of frameworks like R and Python.
 The aim is to facilitate downstream analysis procedures that are not supported by bakana itself; for example, a bench scientist can do a first pass with kana before passing the results to a computational collaborator for deeper inspection.

 Source: